-But what about unbelief in Christ as God, like what the Muslims upheld.
+But what about unbelief in Christ as God, like what Muslims uphold?
 Well, no offense to the unbelievers, but Christ said it is because of darkness and sin that people don’t trust Him.
 Listen to our Lord:

 Let’s try a little illustration.
-If a child had issues with his parents, (utter disobedience, for example) he would tend to distance himself from them.
+If a child had issues with his parents (utter disobedience, for example), he would distance himself from them.
 Christ didn’t say we were incapable of understanding His teaching.
 We, rather, loved to walk in wickedness and the darkness of sin, and that was the reason we ignored Him!

 Note this teaching before we move further: “For this reason God will send upon them a deluding influence so that they will believe what is false, in order that they all may be judged who did not believe the truth, but took pleasure in wickedness.”
 (2 Thess.
 2:11-12, NASB)